CBDOO at your service

 Growers do their utmost to produce plants with a high CBD content while respecting THC limits.

 However, a high concentration of cannabidiol creates a risk of exceeding the legal THC limit.
-It should be pointed out that this limit can vary from country to country: in Switzerland, for example, it is 1% (5 times higher than in France!), while Italian legislation only authorizes 0.6%.
-This is why some growers are unable to sell their wares outside their own borders: their crops have too high a THC content...
+It should be noted that this limit may vary from country to country.
+For example, it is 1% in Switzerland (five times higher than in France!), while Italian law only allows 0.6%.
+This is why some producers are unable to sell their goods outside their borders: their crops have too high a THC content...

 How do they get around this problem?

-They lower THC levels using chemical processes that are not clean..
-Unfortunately, these chemical actions don't just act on THC, they also lower and destroy all the cannabinoids present in the flowers... and the same goes for our beloved cannabidiol.
+They lower THC levels using chemical processes that are not clean.
+Unfortunately, these chemical actions don't just work on THC, they lower and destroy all the cannabinoids present in the flowers... and the same goes for our beloved cannabidiol.

 The result?
-A low-quality, polluted product with little or no natural substances...but one that complies with legislation!
+A low-quality, polluted product with little or no natural substance... but one that complies with the law!

 Most of these methods are normally used for the sole purpose of extracting and processing cannabis substances, not to reduce the THC content of the flowers!
 We don't know all the methods used, as we don't endorse this type of process, but we're sharing with you the information that has been provided to us by some unscrupulous players.